How to use the Chat API in Zendesk: A step-by-step guide

 Here’s a quick rundown of your options:

-• Chat REST API: This is the workhorse you’ll use for most things.
-You’d use this to programmatically get historical chat data, fetch transcripts, manage your agents, and update chat information after a conversation has ended.
-We’ll be using this API in our example below.
+• Chat REST API: This is a versatile tool you'll use for most tasks.
+Use this to programmatically get historical chat data, fetch transcripts, manage your agents, and update chat information.
+We'll be using this in our example.

-• Real-Time Chat API: This one is a streaming API built to monitor what’s happening right now.
-If you need to build a dashboard showing how many chats are active or which agents are online at this very second, this is the API you want.
+• Real-Time Chat API: This is a high-performance streaming API built for live monitoring.
+If you need a dashboard showing active chats or agent status in real-time, this is the perfect choice.

-• Web SDK: This isn’t a typical API, but rather a JavaScript library that lives on the client side.
-It gives you the power to build a completely custom chat widget for your website, giving you total control over the look, feel, and user experience.
+• Web SDK: This is a JavaScript library that allows you to build a completely custom chat widget, giving you full control over the user experience on your site.

-To make it even clearer, here’s a simple table to help you decide:
+To make it even clearer, here’s a simple table of these options:

 API NameTypePrimary Use CaseStatus